Intermittent fasting is one of the easiest and healthiest lifestyle changes without extensive preparation.

 Unlike the common 5:2 intermittent fasting, no small snack is allowed in this schedule.
-With Eat-Stop-Eat, you always fast strictly, which also makes it an effective method.
+With Eat-Stop-Eat, you always fast strictly, making it an effective method.

 However, this is also a possible disadvantage of this fasting plan.
 Strict 24-hour fasting is difficult to achieve for many people – especially beginners.

 Therefore, it makes sense to start with a shorter fasting window.
-You can comfortably begin with 14-16 hours and slowly work your way up to 24 hours.
+You can comfortably begin with 14-16 hours and slowly work up to 24 hours.

 As with other intermittent fasting schedules, the general rule is that natural, unprocessed foods with high nutrient density are essential during meal periods.

 While this may sound beneficial, there are some disadvantages.
 Finally, it is easiest to fast while sleeping.
-Therefore, we are tackling an intermittent fasting plan next that is making use of this fact.
+Therefore, we are tackling an intermittent fasting plan that uses this fact next.

 The weekly Eat-Stop-Eat schedule is as follows: